Updated August 1, 2025.

 I used Glassdoor to find opinions from current and former Kirkus freelancers.

-The positive reviewers both enjoyed the opportunity to read books for free, and were happy with the pay, even though it was quite low for the amount of time spent.
-The negative reviewers both complained that Kirkus editors had forced them to change the content of their reviews without good cause.
+Some reviewers enjoyed the opportunity to read books for free, and were happy with the pay, even though it was quite low for the amount of time spent.

 How To Get Started